CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.10 meeting, event and training rooms.md

 ### 2 4 Flying wiring

 In meeting, event, and training rooms, users often change as well as how the rooms are used.
 This will sometimes change the equipment and thus of course the wiring in such rooms permanently.
-Cables can thus, depending on the location of the connection points in the room (sockets of the power supply and the data network) transitionally across the room, even across traffic routes, laid.
+Cables can thus, depending on the location of the connection points in the room (sockets of the power supply and the data network) transitionally across the room, even over traffic routes away, be laid.
 Not only people are endangered by these trip hazards, even IT equipment can be damaged if people tear the "flying" cables with them.

 ### 2 5 Theft